What Is Early Fetal Heart Rate Deceleration? (And Why It’s a Good Thing!) - Baby Chick

 Childbirth and labor.
 A pregnant woman in the hospital having contractions and tests.
 External monitors are wrapped around her pregnant belly to monitor her contractions and her baby's heart rate.

-External electronic fetal heart rate monitoring is the most common form of monitoring.
+External electronic fetal heart rate monitoring is the most common form of fetal heart rate monitoring.
 It involves using a small ultrasound monitor that your nurse straps to your abdomen.
-Your baby’s heart rate prints onto a strip of paper, and a second monitor measures your contractions and prints them on the same document.7
+The fetal heart rate prints onto a strip of paper, and a second monitor measures your contractions and prints them on the same document.7

 Internal Electronic Fetal Heart Rate Monitoring

-An internal electronic monitor, or scalp electrode, is sometimes used to get a more accurate and continuous reading of your baby’s heart rate.
+An internal electronic monitor, or scalp electrode, is sometimes used to obtain a more accurate, continuous reading of your baby’s heart rate.
 Your doctor or midwife places the monitor under the skin of your baby’s head during a cervical exam.
 This device also prints the results onto a strip of paper.7

 Pregnant woman lying down and a midwife is using a doppler to listen to baby's heart beat on the pregnant woman's belly.

-This is a way of listening to and counting your baby’s heart rate for short periods.
-It depends on the hospital or birth center protocols where you deliver and how often and long your baby’s heart rate will be listened to.
+This is a way to listen to and count your baby’s heart rate for short periods.
+It depends on the hospital or birth center protocols where you deliver and how often and for how long your baby’s heart rate will be listened to.
 If you have pain medication during labor, this is usually not an option.
 A nurse or midwife uses a handheld device to listen to your baby’s heartbeat.6,7

 Types of Decelerations